 Anyway, last year, I made the Asian slaw as a BBQ side dish (it’s perfect because there’s no mayo to spoil in the heat) and discovered it’s also a wonderful topping for hot dogs.
 Because I fear losing the recipe again, I’m posting it here to guarantee its safety, and so that we all may enjoy it.
 I’m also including a recipe for spicy Asian-inspired chicken tenders, because they pair nicely with the slaw, and this summer we’ve been enjoying the two together in a delightful wrap.

 Wow, look at that fancy-ass sentence.
-Do I sound like the kind of deviant who searches for “bourse testicles” and “baby driving car” in her free time?
-I guess you never can tell.
+Do I sound like a deviant who searches for “bourse testicles” and “baby driving car” in her free time?
+Guess you never can tell.

 Asian Coleslaw, from the Hanigan Taste of Home Family Cookbook

 Notes: I love a recipe with only a few simple ingredients, although I’ve increased the list on this one by adding a jalapeno pepper, because we like the spicy-sweet balance it creates.
 Some people balk at the idea of raw ramen noodles in a cold salad, but I have yet to meet the person who isn’t converted at first taste.
 As a matter of fact, I double the ramen when I make this, increasing my overall investment by seventeen cents.
 Worth it.

 - 2 (3 oz) packages crushed raw instant Ramen noodles, sans seasoning packets